 RadCalc supports TomoHelical, TomoDirect and TomoEDGE and verifies the treatment time and dose to multiple calculation points.
 Each control point can be visualized together with the illustrated leaf open times.
 Additionally, the sinogram can be displayed.
 The process can be integrated into workflows, by automatically importing the treatment plan, performing the calculation, evaluating the result, and preparing the report.

-RadCalc's computation method uses measured or modelled PDD and Scp factors, profile data that is modelled via the weighted sum of three Gaussian distributions, and ray tracing that is performed through the structures to determine the depth and effective depth.
+RadCalc users can use measured or pre-configured PDD and Scp factors.
+RadCalc models the profile data via the weighted sum of three Gaussian distributions.
+Ray tracing is performed through the structures to determine the depth and effective depth.
 Each control point is decomposed into a set of finite beamlets with an appropriate weighting such that their summation reproduces the imported sinogram for the control point.

 RadCalc supports CyberKnife machines equipped with fixed Cone, Iris or MLC.
 The treatment plan can be imported from MultiPlan or from Precision TPS.
 RadCalc provides point dose calculation options and other features for CyberKnife machines, such as fully automated calculation and reporting.